BraveOlivia/BraveOlivia/README.md

 Hi there 👋

 Here is Olivia.
-I am an enthusiastic front-end developer with a background of 4 years of digital marketing experience.
+I am an enthusiastic graduate developer with a deep understanding of businesses.

 **Skills:** HTML, CSS, JavaScript(NodeJS), Java(JUnit), PHP, Python, React, React Native, Git, MySQL, Oracle SQL, MongoDB, Google Cloud(Firebase)

 #### Some facts about me:

-- 🔭 I’m currently a Master of Information Technology student
+- 🔭 A fresh Master of Information Technology graduate
-- 👯 I’m looking for an opportunity for a Junior Frontend Developer based in Brisbane
+- 👯 Open to opportunities of Full-stack Developer
+- 📍 Brisbane, Australia
-- 📫 How to reach me: jiangqiangsay@gmail.com
+- 📫 jiangqiangsay@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am also a blogger and a digital marketer